senorsmile/ansible-yaml-inventory/README.md

+# ansible-yaml-inventory
+Example showing how to use the new yaml based inventory in Ansible.

-# test all the things
+## test all the things
 ```
 ansible all -i inventory/ -m raw -a uptime
 ```